 - When it comes to disks, the more the merrier.
 Although you could technically fake things out with a single disk, there would be performance issues as soon as you tried to do any real work on the servers

 With the explosion of commodity hardware, you don’t need to be a hardware expert these days to deploy a server.
 Although this is generally a good thing, it also means that paying attention to some important, performance impacting BIOS settings is commonly ignored.
-A few things I have seen cause issues when people didn't know to look for them:
+Several points that might cause issues when if you're unaware of them:

 - Newer motherboards and processors have lots of nifty features!
 Enhancements in virtualization, newer ways of doing predictive algorithms and NUMA are just a few to mention.
 To be safe, many manufactures ship hardware with settings meant to work with as massive a variety of workloads and configurations as they have customers.
 One issue you could face is when you set up that blazing fast 10GBE card you were so thrilled about installing?
 In many cases, it would end up being crippled by a default 1x speed put in place on the PCI-E bus by the motherboard.